Eugene Wigner: Manhattan Project

-Although he was a professed political amateur, on August 2, 1939, he participated in a meeting with Leó Szilárd and Albert Einstein that resulted in the Einstein–Szilárd letter, which prompted President Franklin D. Roosevelt to initiate the Manhattan Project to develop atomic bombs.
+Although he was a professed political amateur, on August 2, 1939, he participated in a meeting with Leó Szilárd and Albert Einstein that resulted in the Einstein–Szilárd letter, which prompted President Franklin D. Roosevelt to authorize the creation of the Advisory Committee on Uranium with the purpose of investigating the feasibility of atomic bombs.
 Wigner was afraid that the German nuclear weapon project would develop an atomic bomb first, and even refused to have his fingerprints taken because they could be used to track him down if Germany won.
 "Thoughts of being murdered," he later recalled, "focus your mind wonderfully."

 On June 4, 1941, Wigner married his second wife, Mary Annette Wheeler, a professor of physics at Vassar College, who had completed her Ph.D. at Yale University in 1932.
 After the war she taught physics on the faculty of Rutgers University's Douglass College in New Jersey until her retirement in 1964.
 They remained married until her death in November 1977.
 They had two children, David Wigner and Martha Wigner Upton.

 During the Manhattan Project, Wigner led a team that included J. Ernest Wilkins Jr., Alvin M. Weinberg, Katharine Way, Gale Young and Edward Creutz.
 The group's task was to design the production nuclear reactors that would convert uranium into weapons grade plutonium.
 At the time, reactors existed only on paper, and no reactor had yet gone critical.
 In July 1942, Wigner chose a conservative 100 MW design, with a graphite neutron moderator and water cooling.
 Wigner was present at a converted rackets court under the stands at the University of Chicago's abandoned Stagg Field on December 2, 1942, when the world's first atomic reactor, Chicago Pile One (CP-1) achieved a controlled nuclear chain reaction.